 - Begin a brewing cycle without using a pod and repeat the process until it empties the water tank.

 - After emptying the tank, repeat rinse using water to remove any residue vinegar flavors

 - Start brewing as usual.

 Whether you love them or hate them, coffee pod systems have carved a page in the morning coffee market's book, and one of the most famous names you'd see featured on any web site is Keurig.
 If you use this type of coffee machine, you'd know how vital it is to brew you a cup of coffee without issues every morning — or even all day, depending on your drinking habit.
-Although convenient, machines that you use every day eventually get clogged with mineral and bacterial buildup, resulting in the system shutting down completely, and nobody wants that.
+Although convenient, machines that you use every day eventually get clogged with mineral and bacterial buildup, resulting in possible health issues as well in worst case of the system shutting down completely, and nobody wants that.

 More Posts in this Category: